edmarsht/wordsmith/README.md

 <h1>GET request</h1>
-I made a GET request to the Datamuse API to find words that rhyme.
+I made a GET request in js to the Datamuse API to create an app finding words that rhyme.
 <br>
 <a href="https://www.datamuse.com/api/">Datamuse api</a>
 </br>